-CURRENT PROVISIONS PROPOSED REFORMS COMMENTS Disruptive behaviour at council meetings is a very common cause of complaints.
-Having the Presiding Member be able to deal with these problems should more quickly resolve problems that occur at council meetings.
-If the disruptions continue, the Presiding Member will have the power to "red card" that person, who must be silent for the rest of the meeting.
+CURRENT PROVISIONS PROPOSED REFORMS COMMENTS Differences between local governments is a source of confusion about the powers that presiding members have to deal with disruptive behaviours at council meetings.
+Disruptive behaviour at council meetings is a very common cause of complaints.
+Having the Presiding Member be able to deal with these problems should more quickly resolve problems that occur at council meetings. unreasonably and repeatedly interrupt council meetings.
+This power would: Require the Presiding Member to issue a clear first warning If the disruptions continue, the Presiding Member will have the power to "red card" that person, who must be silent for the rest of the meeting.
 A councillor issued with a red card will still vote, but must not speak or move motions If the person continues to be disruptive, the Presiding Member can instruct that they leave the meeting.
 Any Presiding Member who uses the "red card" or ejection power will be required to notify the Inspector.
-Where an elected member refuses to comply with an instruction to be silent or leave, or where it can be demonstrated that the presiding member has not followed the law in using these powers, penalties can be imposed through a review by the Inspector. current Standing Orders requiring the Presiding Member to warn a person who interrupts or disrupts a meeting or breaches certain orders, before ordering them to leave the meeting.
-The real issue is the power of the Presiding Member to enforce such orders.
-First, there is no point in having such a system if Councillors can move a motion to disagree with the Presiding Member's decisions on such matters.
-This issue is especially disturbing, since Presiding Members are elected to lead the Council and its meetings.
-That has to mean something, not be susceptible to subversion or attack by disgruntled colleagues with alternative agendas.
-Secondly, Presiding Members lack any powers to enforce their orders.
-If a PM orders a person to leave a meeting, there must be a corresponding power to enforce that order to make someone leave if they refuse to do so.
+Where an elected member refuses to comply with an instruction to be silent or leave, or where it can be demonstrated that the presiding member has not followed the law in using these powers, penalties can be imposed through a review by the Inspector.
+1.6 Vexatious Complaint Referrals No current provisions.

-CURRENT PROVISIONS PROPOSED REFORMS COMMENTS

-1.6 Vexatious Complaint Referrals

-No current provisions.
 The Act already provides a requirement for Public Question Time at council meetings.
 Local governments already have a general responsibility to provide ratepayers and members of the public with assistance in responding to queries about the local government's operations.
 Local governments should resolve queries and complaints in a respectful, transparent and equitable manner.
 Unfortunately, local government resources can become unreasonably diverted when a person makes repeated vexatious queries, especially after a local government has already provided a substantial response to the person's query.
-It is proposed that if a person makes repeated complaints to a local government CEO that are vexatious, the CEO will have the power to refer that person's complaints to the Inspectorate, which after assessment of the facts may then rule the complaint vexatious.
-SUPPORT A process for determining vexatious complaints is appropriate, provided the decision does not rest with the CEO, as there may be conflicts of interest where a CEO tries to stifle genuine enquiries under the label of vexatious complaint.
+It is proposed that if a person makes repeated complaints to a local government CEO that are vexatious, the CEO will have the power to refer that person's complaints to the

-1.7 Minor Other Reforms

-Other minor reforms are being considered to enhance the oversight of local government.
+CURRENT PROVISIONS PROPOSED REFORMS COMMENTS Inspectorate, which after assessment of the facts may then rule the complaint vexatious.
+1.7 Minor Other Reforms Other minor reforms are being considered to enhance the oversight of local government.
 Ministerial Circulars have traditionally been used to provide guidance to the local government sector.
 Potential other reforms to strengthen guidance for local governments are being considered.
 For example, one option being considered is the potential use of sector-wide guidance notices.
 Guidance notices could be published by the Minister or Inspector, to give specific direction for how local governments should meet the requirements of the Local Government Act and Regulations.
 For instance, the Minister could publish guidance notices to clarify the process for how potential conflicts of interests should be managed.
-It is also proposed (see item 1.1) that the Inspector has the power to issue notices to individual local governments to PARTIALLY SUPPORT/ PARTIALLY OPPOSE I support the DLG issuing Guidelines as they have done for many years.
-That process should be enhanced.
-Guidance notes should not be done by politicians (vested interests) or inspectors (who don't set the standards).
+It is also proposed (see item 1.1) that the Inspector has the power to issue notices to individual local governments to require them to rectify non-compliance with the Act or Regulations.